Cindy Nelles

-Cindy Nelles (born August 19, 1993) is a Canadian rugby union player who plays lock for Canterbury of the Farah Palmer Cup and the Canada women's national rugby union team.
+Cindy Nelles (born August 19, 1993) is a Canadian rugby union player who played lock for Canterbury, Matatū and the Canada women's national rugby union team.
 She has played for her national side at the 2014 Women's Rugby World Cup, where she won a silver medal as an injury replacement, and the 2017 Women's Rugby World Cup.
 Nelles has played for Canada 19 times.
 She was a successful rugby union player at college level, winning McMaster University's first CIS rugby union title as well as multiple awards and honours.
-Nelles helped Canterbury to win the 2020 Farah Palmer Cup.
-She works as a civil engineer while continuing her rugby career.
+Nelles helped Canterbury to win the 2019 and 2020 Farah Palmer Cup.
+Nelles also helped Matatu capture their first ever Super Rugby Aupiki championship in the 2023 Super Rugby Aupiki season.